rreece/markdown-memo/09-appendix-a.md

 Documentation:

--   `README.md` - this file.
+-   `README.md` - This file.
+Please empty this file and adapt it to your project.
--   `VERSIONS` - documents the chronology `markdown-memo` versions.
+-   `VERSIONS` - Documents the chronology `markdown-memo` versions.
 Feel free to delete or adapt this to your project.

 Primary files edited by the user:

--   `meta.yaml` - the main metadata file controlling the project in many ways.
+-   `meta.yaml` - The main metadata file controlling the project in many ways.
--   `*.md` - any other user-created markdown files, the mark-up of your document.
+-   `*.md` - Any other user-created markdown files, the mark-up of your document.

 Optional files: